 (No ratings)

-Dr. Glenn L. Schattman, MD is an infertility specialist in New York, NY specializing in reproductive endocrinology and infertility.
+Dr. Glenn L. Schattman, MD is an infertility specialist in New York, NY specializing in reproductive endocrinology and infertility, general surgery and general practice.
 He graduated from SUNY Downstate Medical Center College of Medicine in 1987 and has 38 years of experience.
-Dr. Glenn L. Schattman, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine and Reproductive Medicine.
+Dr. Glenn L. Schattman, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine, Reproductive Medicine and The Ronald O. Perelman & Claudia Cohen Center for Reproductive Medicine.

 Gynecologic Surgery